Indezine Logo

 Figure 1: Blank presentation with one slide

-3. Each slide within a presentation has a Slide Layout applied to it.
-To ascertain which layout your active slide uses, right-click the thumbnail representing it within the Slides Pane to bring up a contextual menu as shown in Figure 2.
+3. Each slide within a presentation is based on a Slide Layout.
+To ascertain which layout your active slide uses, right-click it’s thumbnail within the Slides Pane to bring up a contextual menu, as shown in Figure 2, below.
 Within this menu, choose the Layout option.
-This action will bring up a sub-menu (refer to Figure 2 again), and as you can see, the selected slide in this instance uses the Title Slide layout because its thumbnail has a grey background (highlighted in red within Figure 2).
+This action will bring up a sub-menu, as shown in Figure 2, and as you can see, the selected slide in this instance uses the Title Slide layout because its thumbnail has a highlighted background, as shown highlighted in red within Figure 2.

 4. Ascertain the layout of your active slide